nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md

 <properties
  pageTitle="Informazioni sulle istanze A8, A9, A10 e A11 | Microsoft Azure"
- description="Questo articolo presenta informazioni generali e considerazioni sull'uso delle istanze a elevato utilizzo di calcolo A8, A9, A10 e A11 di Azure." services="virtual-machines, cloud-services" documentationCenter="" authors="dlepow"
+ description="Informazioni generali e considerazioni sull'uso delle istanze a elevato utilizzo di calcolo A8, A9, A10 e A11 di Azure." services="virtual-machines, cloud-services" documentationCenter="" authors="dlepow"